Enhancement or damping of fast neutrino flavor conversions due to collisions: Flavor conversion in the presence of collisions

 \subsection{Non linear flavor evolution}

 Recently, it has been pointed out that non-forward collisions may enhance as well as suppress fast pairwise mixing~\cite{Shalgar:2020wcx, Martin:2021xyl, Sasaki:2021zld}.
+Before we proceed, we would like to clarify what we mean by enhancement of flavor mixing.
+We consider the enhancement of the asymptotic conversion probability with respect to the maximal conversion probability encountered when collisions are absent.
+This convention has the advantage of being independent of the initial condition (taking, for example, the average conversion probability over time would introduce a significant dependence on the plateaus between conversions and hence on the size of the initial perturbation).
+In addition, we wish to be conservative in claiming enhancement; hence, using the maximal conversion allows to achieve this goal.
 The mechanism responsible for the suppression is explained by two effects.
 First, frequent incoherent oscillations destroy coherence; second, the incoherent collisions tend to smear out the ELN crossings necessary for flavor conversion to occur~\cite{Morinaga:2021vmc}.
 As we demonstrate in this section, the enhancement can also be understood by relying on similar arguments.

 The full collision term, $\mathcal{C}$ in \eref{eq:QKE}, is computationally expensive to evaluate.
 In the spirit of simplicity, we adopt the approximation used in Ref.~\cite{Shalgar:2020wcx}, which only focused on direction changing collisions.
 For neutrinos, the following collision term is added to \eref{eq:eom3}